Globalstars Japan call for projects

 Applicants from the Czech Republic must:

-Submit the application form by 17:00 GMT to MEYS the deadline, along with the supporting documentation listed in the guidance for applicants.
+Submit the application form by 17:00 CEST to MEYS the deadline, along with the supporting documentation listed in the guidance for applicants.

 In addition to the Project Application Form and Annex, project partners that want to receive funding from MEYS need to submit a national application, including a detailed project plan and budget.